Temporal dynamics in the Bragg reflection of light by cold atoms: flash effect and superradiant decay

 To investigate what happens at larger detunings, we use our numerical modeling.
 We ran simplified simulations, i.e. without averaging over the angle or density distribution, as we do not aim at comparing to experimental data, but at understanding the main physics.
 The results are reported in Fig.\,\ref{fig.simu_Gamma_large_delta} for four different atomic densities, along with the corresponding steady-state spectra.
 We interpret those results as follows.

-When the driving laser is switched off, it creates a spectral broadening, which yields a temporal distortion of the pulse because the reflection coefficient strongly depends on the optical frequency.
-This distortion produces a lower decay rate compared to the switch-off of the incident laser (which is not exponential, but an exponential fit would give $\Gamma_\mathrm{laser} \approx 27 \Gamma_0$).
-Therefore, the distortion is minimized and the decay rate is maximized, when the probe detuning is near the plateau of the reflection spectrum.
+When the driving laser is switched off, it creates a spectral broadening.
+If the different frequency components are not equally reflected, the subsequent narrowing of the spectrum leads to a slower decay compared to the laser switch-off (which is not exponential, but an exponential fit would give $\Gamma_\mathrm{laser} \approx 27 \Gamma_0$).
+Therefore, the decay rate is maximized when the probe detuning is near the plateau of the reflection spectrum.
 In that case, the decay rate is governed by the width of the reflection spectrum.
 When the detuning approaches the edges of the reflection spectrum, the corresponding strong dispersion yields more distortion and a slower decay rate.
 This appears very well in the data of Fig.\,\ref{fig.superradiance} and in the simulation of Fig.\,\ref{fig.simu_Gamma_large_delta}.
 For the largest density, the width of the reflection spectrum is so large that the decay rate starts to be very close to $\Gamma_\laser$.
 We also observe in Fig.\,\ref{fig.simu_Gamma_large_delta} that, for the two lowest densities, the decay rate starts to increase again when the detuning is beyond the reflection band.
 This regime of parameters is not very relevant because the reflection coefficient is tiny, but, if it were measurable, the decay rate would indeed tend to $\Gamma_\mathrm{laser}$ at very large detuning, because dispersion effects become negligible far away from any strong spectral feature.

 Experimentally, with our moderate densities and detunings, we do not reach the regime of parameters where the decay rate is governed by the width of the reflection.
 On the contrary, we observe a slight decrease of the decay rate with the atom number.
-We show this data set in the Supplemental Information \cite{SuppMat}, along with the corresponding numerical simulations, which are in good agreement.
+We show this data set in the SM \cite{SuppMat}, along with the corresponding numerical simulations, which are in good agreement.
 With these parameters, we can conclude that the decay rate is maximal when the spectrum is very broad or flat near the considered detuning.
 We measured a maximum decay rate of $8 \Gamma_0$.

 The observed superradiant decay rate in the Bragg reflection, and the ability of our simple photonic model to explain it, confirms that superradiance in the linear-optics regime is merely a dispersion effect, as already claimed in previous publications dealing with light scattered by disordered samples \cite{Kuraptsev:2017, Guerin:2019, Weiss:2021, Asselie:2022}.
 In the case of disordered samples, however, the linear-dispersion model of superradiance discussed in \cite{Weiss:2021, Asselie:2022} neglects interference effects and multiple scattering, and is thus incomplete.
 It is therefore interesting to check in another system, where interference effects play a major role and incoherent multiple scattering none, that superradiance can still be observed and explained in a similar way.